Home > Blog

 Strategy

-A* is a routing algorithm developed for Shakey the Robot and published in 1968.
+A* search is a pathfinding algorithm developed for Shakey the Robot and published in 1968.
 Today, it's everyone's first routing algorithm thanks to its popularity in game development tutorials.

 The Softmax function from Boltzmann's 1868 paper gives us an easy way to turn logits into probability distributions.
 Today we find it in ChatGPT and the like as the final activation function, letting us pick tokens semi-randomly for diverse generations.